na-na-hi/renget/archive/alichat.md

 ![image](https://user-images.githubusercontent.com/86847834/234236735-4f361a68-8327-4b16-b083-fe99c63ea5b2.png)
 - Perfect, so I add this to the scene, since I no longer want the Q&A but I don't want to lose this fact.
 ![image](https://user-images.githubusercontent.com/86847834/234237105-9aa537e0-b368-42ef-b524-5222067cdec5.png)
 - I'm not sure what Nala would say so I would click the impersonate button.
-Unfortuntely, any message sent via the text box is seen as `{{user}}:` which means that impersonate would use Vesper's old messages for immpersonate.
+Unfortuntely, any message sent via the text box is seen as `<user>:` which means that impersonate would use Vesper's old messages for immpersonate.
 Since they are different people, this doesn't work.
 - Instead, I edit the previous message and append it with `Nala:`, then I click the quill icon.
 ![image](https://user-images.githubusercontent.com/86847834/234240593-239d8248-0abf-42f5-a410-d70f62b97de3.png)
 - Cool!
 But I want to tie in another element, so I add `*Nala adjusts her janitor's uniform and grabs the mop and bucket.*` to epmhasize their role in the plan.